emacsmirror/bible-gateway/README.md

 ;;; init.el ends here
 ```

-To also use the verse of the day as a `*scratch*` message, change the `use-package` configuration as follows:
+To use the verse of the day both as a `*scratch*` message and as a footer in the `emacs-dashboard`, change the `use-package` configuration as follows:

 ``` commonlisp
 (use-package votd